 “My dad is an elementary school teacher and always joked, ‘Don’t go into teaching.’
 Through growing up in the 4-H program, I knew I wanted to work with people in agriculture, and when I started working in the Ag Institute, I found that I actually really loved teaching.
 I have been so fortunate that my career has worked out the way it has,” says Degreenia.

-Degreenia says she couldn’t be happier in the Agricultural Institute.
+Degreenia says she couldn’t be more happy in the Agricultural Institute.

 “Think about winning the Clemson game.
 That’s how I feel.”

 This post was originally published in College of Agriculture and Life Sciences News.